xica/heroku-buildpack-scipy/Readme.md

 This fork is taken from @dbrgn -- I owe thanks to him, @wyn, and others for setting up a lot of the code here.

-In contrast to their forks, this buildpack does not require a `setup.py`, it works with a normal `requirements.txt` file.
+In contrast to other forks, this buildpack does not require a `setup.py`, it works with a normal `requirements.txt` file.
 Additionally, it is based on the current version of the heroku-buildpack-python.
 This means that it uses a current version of pip, which gets rid of some stack traces in the deploy log.